Many people go through life envious of the success of others.

 Ultra successful people dedicate time to give back to their community by working with charities, volunteering and donating.

-Tom Corley, author of Wealthy Habits: The Daily Success Habits of Wealthy Individuals and a regular contributor to Property Update, says that 73 per cent of the 233 wealthy people he studied for five years volunteer five-plus hours a month.
+Tom Corley, my co author of Rich Habits Poor Habits and a regular contributor to Property Update, says that 73 per cent of the 233 wealthy people he studied for five years volunteer five-plus hours a month.

 Bill Gates, Oprah Winfrey, Mark Zuckerberg, all donate to different causes.